Business expense categories and which are tax-deductible

 10. Insurance

-You can deduct your business insurance premiums, including general liability, malpractice, and commercial real estate or property insurance.
+Business insurance premiums, including general liability, malpractice, and commercial real estate or property insurance, typically have their own dedicated expense category.

 11. Travel expenses

-Lodging, airfare, travel insurance, and other costs related to business travel are fully deductible.
-However, note that you can only deduct 50% of the cost of meals, even while traveling.
+Lodging, airfare, travel insurance, and other costs related to business travel go in this category.
+These expenses are typically fully deductible, but note that you can only deduct 50% of the cost of meals, even while traveling.

 12. Depreciation